ptarmiganlabs/ctrl-q/README.md

 An explanation of each column is available [here](#defining-apps-to-be-imported).

-> NOTE: A sample defintions Excel file is [available in the GitHub repository](https://github.com/ptarmiganlabs/ctrl-q/blob/main/docs/tasks.xlsx).
+> NOTE: A sample defintions Excel file is [available in the GitHub repository](https://github.com/ptarmiganlabs/ctrl-q/blob/main/testdata/tasks.xlsx?raw=true).

+If a valid app owner is specified in the Excel file it will be applied to the new app.
+Similarly, if an already existing stream name (or ID of an existing stream) is specified in the Excel file, the new app will be published to that stream.

 ### Import reload tasks from file